orestropi/a3-Experiment/README.md

 ---
 ![first chart](./bar2.png)

 Our bar chart was our best performing chart.
-This is similar to Cleveland & McGill's results, as it is easiest to compare two bars height as oppose to other visualizations.
+This is similar to Cleveland & McGill's results, as it is easier to compare two bars height as opposed to other visualizations.

 Line
 ---
 ![first chart](./line2.png)

-Our line chart was worse in performance compared to the bar chart, but beat out the pie charts by a significant margin.
-This is resonable, as simialr to the bar chart, line chart compares the data vertically.
+Our line chart was worse in performance compared to the bar chart, but beat out the pie chart by a significant margin.
+This is resonable, as similarly to the bar chart, the line chart compares the data vertically.

 Pie
 ---
 ![first chart](./pie2.png)

 Box plots were the worst performing chart out of the three.
 This could be for a couple reasons, the first theory being the lack of knowledge about how to read a slice of a circle.
-Secondly, pie charts could overall be harder to compare sizes due to the lack of allignment between each slice.(The slices werent always next to eachother, creating different visual effect.)
-This caused for a wide variability in answers, creating more outliers compared to the other two charts.
-Thirdly, as the slice of chart can be oriented different, it creates very different visual effects causing the subject to become confused to the true size of the shape.
+Secondly, pie charts could overall be harder to compare sizes due to the lack of allignment between each slice.
+(The slices weren't always next to each other, creating a different visual effect.)
+This caused for a wide variability in answers, creating more outliers than the other two charts.
+Thirdly, as a slice of the chart can be oriented differently, it creates very different visual effects causing the subject to become confused to the true size of the shape.

 Results in detailed graphs
 ===